-If you are a US Citizen or Permanent Resident you will need to complete the Free Application for Federal Student Aid (also known as the FAFSA) by the March 2nd priority filing deadline, this application can be accessed at https://fafsa.ed.gov/.
-In order to officially submit your FAFSA application, you will be required to sign the FAFSA application using your FSA ID that can be obtained at https://fsaid.ed.gov.
-If you would like to estimate what aid you may be eligible for, the FAFSA Forecaster is an excellent tool, that will give you a good idea of your eligibility for aid without having to officially submit the FAFSA.
+If you are a US Citizen or Permanent Resident you will need to complete the Free Application for Federal Student Aid (also known as the FAFSA) by the March 2nd priority filing deadline.
+The FAFSA can be accessed at Studentaid.gov In order to officially submit your FAFSA application, you will be required to sign the FAFSA application using your FSA ID.
+An FSA ID can be obtained online at fsaid.ed.gov.
+If you would like to estimate what types of aid you may be eligible for, the FAFSA Forecaster is an excellent tool.
+The FAFSA Forecaster will give you a good idea of your eligibility for aid without having to officially submit a FAFSA.
 Click on FAFSA Forecaster for an easy estimate.

 Please take some time to visit UCLA’s Net Price Calculator as well.
 The Financial Aid Net Price Calculator provides an estimated Financial Aid Award Letter for prospective full-time, undergraduate students.
 The estimated values produced by this tool are not the actual amounts that will be offered in your final Financial Aid Award Letter.
 All estimated values are subject to the availability of funding.

 If you are a California Resident and are eligible for a Cal Grant, in addition to filing a FAFSA or DREAM App by the March 2nd priority deadline, your High School or College must also submit your GPA to the California Student Aid Commission before March 2nd.
 If you opted out of electronic submission with your High School or College, you can submit your GPA Verification Form to the commission by completing the GPA Verification Form.